trapexit/mergerfs/mkdocs/docs/project_comparisons.md

 * [https://bcachefs.org](https://bcachefs.org)

 Bcachefs is a modern copy-on-write filesystem for Linux designed for multi-device storage aggregation.
-It combines the data integrity and crash-safety features of ZFS with the performance optimization of high-performance filesystems like XFS and ext4.

-Bcachefs is fundamentally a multi-device filesystem.
-It can aggregate multiple physical disks of arbitrary sizes into a single logical filesystem, allowing data to be automatically distributed across devices.
-It includes built-in replication capabilities similar to RAID mirroring and parity RAID, with automatic failover and recovery.

-The filesystem features comprehensive data protection including full data and metadata checksumming, copy-on-write architecture that eliminates write holes, and atomic transactions that ensure crash safety.
-It also provides snapshots, transparent compression (LZ4, gzip, Zstandard), and transparent encryption.

-Bcachefs provides intelligent tiered storage where data can be automatically placed across devices based on access patterns.
-Faster devices (NVMe, SSD) can be designated as foreground or promotion targets for hot data, while slower devices (HDD) serve as background storage for cold data.
-This enables efficient use of heterogeneous storage without manual configuration.

-Like ZFS, bcachefs is most suitable for use cases where integrated storage management, data redundancy, and reliability are important.
-It differs from mergerfs in that it is a complete filesystem rather than a pooling layer, providing built-in redundancy and automatic data placement rather than relying on external tools or the properties of underlying filesystems.

-Bcachefs is under active development but has had a turbulent relationship with the mainline kernel: it was merged into Linux 6.7 (January 2024) but subsequently removed in Linux 6.18 (late 2025) following disagreements over development practices.
-It is now distributed as an external DKMS module.
-It should be considered beta quality and evaluated carefully before use in production systems.
+It includes integrated features such as checksumming, snapshots, compression, encryption, and redundancy.

+Compared with mergerfs, bcachefs is a full integrated filesystem with built-in checksumming, snapshots, compression, and redundancy, while mergerfs is a lightweight pooling layer over existing filesystems.
+Bcachefs is still evolving and should be evaluated carefully for production use.

+* **Better than mergerfs for:** integrated CoW filesystem features, checksumming, snapshots, compression, and built-in multi-device redundancy.
+* **Worse than mergerfs for:** conservative production setups prioritizing maturity, simplicity, and broad long-term deployment stability.

 ## Btrfs Single Data Profile

 * [https://btrfs.readthedocs.io](https://btrfs.readthedocs.io)

-[Btrfs'](https://btrfs.readthedocs.io) `single` data profile is similar to RAID0, spreading data across multiple devices but offering no redundancy.
-Unlike mergerfs which pools existing filesystems at a high level, Btrfs is a complete filesystem that manages storage directly.
-If a single device fails in Btrfs single mode, you lose all data. mergerfs takes a different approach: it pools filesystems as-is without redundancy, so a device failure only affects data on that one device, not the entire pool.
+[Btrfs'](https://btrfs.readthedocs.io) `single` data profile is a multi-device Btrfs mode that can spread data across drives without adding redundancy.

+Compared with mergerfs, Btrfs `single` is managed as one integrated filesystem, while mergerfs pools separate existing filesystems.
+In Btrfs `single`, losing one device can impact the whole filesystem;
+with mergerfs, loss is typically limited to data on the failed disk.

+* **Better than mergerfs for:** integrated multi-device management in one filesystem namespace.
+* **Worse than mergerfs for:** users who value per-disk failure isolation and easy independent recovery.

 ## StableBit's DrivePool

 * [https://stablebit.com](https://stablebit.com)

-DrivePool is a commercial filesystem pooling technology for Windows.
-If you are looking to use Windows then DrivePool is a good option.
-Functionally the two projects work a bit differently.
-DrivePool always writes to the filesystem with the most free space and later rebalances. mergerfs does not currently offer rebalance but chooses a branch at file/directory create time.
-DrivePool's rebalancing can be done differently in any directory and has file pattern matching to further customize the behavior. mergerfs, not having rebalancing does not have these features, but similar features are planned for mergerfs v3.
-DrivePool has builtin file duplication which mergerfs does not natively support (but can be done via an external program.)

-There are a lot of misc differences between the two projects but most features in DrivePool can be replicated with external tools in combination with mergerfs.
+DrivePool is a commercial storage pooling product for Windows that combines multiple drives into a single volume and includes balancing and optional duplication capabilities.

+Compared with mergerfs, DrivePool emphasizes integrated balancing and duplication features in a Windows-first product, while mergerfs emphasizes Linux FUSE pooling with policy-based create placement and external-tool composability.

+* **Better than mergerfs for:** Windows users needing built-in rebalancing and native file duplication features.
+* **Worse than mergerfs for:** Linux-native deployments and users who prefer open-source tooling and composable external utilities.

 ## Windows Storage Spaces